brian978/ZF2-CommonLibrary/README.md

 - handles 1 database table

-- processes select objects (usually the action is requested by a ResultProcessor)
+- processes select objects (usually the action is requested by a ResultProcessor when calling the getResultSet() method)

-- triggers events either on the mappers or the result processors
+- attaches listeners to events from the data mappers and result processors

 ResultProcessor

-- is assigned to only 1 TableGateway
+- is assigned to only 1 TableGateway and 1 method from a TableGateway

 - it is returned by the TableGateway from methods that interact with the database